 These foods will help you boost your immune system

-Foods to Fight Bad Breath
+These Popular Foods to Fight Bad Breath

 - Drink lots of water (at least 8 glasses) throughout the day to keep your body hydrated and your digestive system healthy.
 Water also helps to cleanse your body by carrying toxins from the blood stream and cleaning the gut.
 This reduces the foul smells caused by toxins within the digestive and circulatory systems.